amralkhaled211/Webserv/mini_server/config_parser/notes_parser.md

 # TASKS
 ## TODO
+	[] Figure out meaning/use case of each directive
 	[] Figure out which directives are used in the server block [] Figure out which directives are used in the location block [] Which are used in both
+	[] Do other groups do the syntax like in NGINX?
+	[] Figure out CGI
 	[] _indepthErrors()
 	[] _fillBlocks()

 ## DONE
 	[x] Basic Structure for Parsing
 	[x] _generallErrors()

+# INDIVIDUAL DIRECTIVES
+## error_page
+### explanation:
+	The first part (404, 500, etc.) indicates the error codes for which the directive applies.
+	The second part (/custom_404.html, /50x.html, /error_handler.php) indicates the URI or file to be served when that error occurs.
+	The = prefix can be used to change the response code when serving the error page.
+For example, error_page 404 =200 /error_handler.php; will serve /error_handler.php and return an HTTP 200 status instead of 404.

+	* can be used globally in server block
+		--> would apply to all location blocks, unless overridden there
+	* if used in a location block, it only applies there

+### Example 1: Serve a custom 404 page
+	error_page 404 /custom_404.html;

+### Example 2: Handle multiple error codes
+	error_page 500 502 503 504 /50x.html;

+### Example 3: Redirect errors to another location
+	error_page 404 = /error_handler.php;

+##